• Skip to primary navigation

 Garlic – this dish calls for quite a lot of garlic – I used 5 cloves of minced garlic.
 Adjust it according to your own taste.

-Stock – If you have fresh beef stock you can use that, otherwise make your own stock using a stock cube or stockpot.
+Stock - If you have fresh beef stock you can use that, otherwise make stock by using a stock cube or stockpot.
 For a richer flavour substitute half of the beef stock with a good red wine.

 Italian herbs (or mixed herbs) – this is a mixture of oregano, rosemary, thyme and basil.
 I used dried herbs.
 If you prefer you can use finely chopped fresh herbs but you will need to use double the amount of fresh as dried.